sipistab/AutoHotkey-Script-Collection-by-Piper/README.md

 - You can change hotkeys, hotstrings, and actions to suit your needs.
 - Passwords and sensitive data should be edited before use.

-## Safety & Customization
+## Customization and a word of warning
 - The script is open source and can be edited in any text editor.
 - Review and customize hotkeys and sensitive data (like passwords) before use.
 I use a password shorthand to simplify single-use test devices and environments, NOT to automate my logins to critical systems that contain personal or sensitive data—and so should you.
+Be responsible and knowledgeable about the tools you employ, know the risks involved.

 Use, modify, and share freely.

 ---